Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Conclusions

 \section{Conclusions}

+A non-standard representation for fermions was worked using an analogy as in the boson and quantum mechanics case, where it was proposed the Madelung transformation.
+We extended this transformation for the spinor case, either Dirac or Weyl fermions.
+Thus, it was possible to get a successful hydrodynamic representation for fermions in an arbitrary framework coupled to an electromagnetic field.
+Although, the full equations that describe the Fermi gas behaviour are more complicated than in standard description.
+This is closer to the De Broglie-Bohm interpretation in quantum theory, where the measure problem can be solved by a statistic way.
+Furthermore, a non-obvious result using this new description was the first law of the thermodynamics or the energy balance equation, where different energy contributions of these kind of particles were found.

-The main difference between the hydrodynamic representation of bosons \cite{Matos:2016ryp}\cite{Chavanis:2016shp} and fermions concerns the form of the Bernoulli equation.
-For bosons, after making the Madelung transformation, we can separate the KG equation into real and imaginary parts.
-By contrast, for fermion particles we have to work with the complete equations of motion because the real and imaginary parts cannot be separated easily.
-This is related to the fact that the gamma matrices are a representation of the SO$(1,3)$ group.
+The main difference between the hydrodynamic representation of bosons \cite{Matos:2016ryp}\cite{Chavanis:2016shp} and fermions, concerns the form of the Bernoulli equation.
+For bosons, after doing the Madelung transformation, we can separate the KG equation into real and imaginary parts.
+By contrast, for fermion particles we have to work with the complete equations of motion because the real and imaginary parts cannot be easily separated.
+This is related to the fact that the gamma matrices are a representation of the SO$(1,3)$ group and the generalized Madelung transformation used, because it only admits complex parameter to fulfill the Lorentz invariance.

-The spin is a fundamental outcome of the Dirac equation \cite{diracequation} which combines both elements of special relativity and quantum mechanics and was introduced to solve the problem of negative probability present in the KG equation -- first proposed as a relativistic generalization of the Schr\"odinger equation.
+The spin is a fundamental outcome of the Dirac equation \cite{diracequation}, which combines both elements of special relativity and quantum mechanics, that was introduced to solve the problem of negative probability present in the KG equation -- first proposed as a relativistic generalization of the Schr\"odinger equation.
 Here, we observe that the general relativistic Dirac equation involves an additional contribution due to geometry and spin through the generalized gamma and Pauli matrices.
 These terms arise from endowing a quantum field with a curvature (geometry) given by a metric in General Relativity.
 Such a contribution is absent in a flat space-time and in a system without spin as for a scalar field.

-With this work we open the possibility of studying in detail the behavior of fermions in different situations (such as massive stars or dark matter halos harboring a central black hole) where general relativity effects may be important.
+With this work we open the possibility of studying in detail the behavior of fermions in different situations (such as massive stars or dark matter halos harboring a central black hole), where general relativity effects may be important.
 We solved the problem of energy balance for both bosons and fermions.
 In this manner, we can compare the result of the hydrodynamic representation for classical and quantum fluids in the various geometries mentioned above.